Dating Italian men is certainly an appealing concept. Italians are generally known for being warm, welcoming, and passionate people.

 Does your love interest expect that women should do all of the cooking and domestic tasks around the house?
 Or do they think everything should be equal in a romantic partnership?

 You may notice a difference in how often you get approached, and in men’s attitudes and personalities, depending on where in Italy they are from.
 The culture between Northern Italy and Southern Italy is very different.

 The north of Italy is more comparable to Northern and Western Europe.
 Meanwhile, Southern Italy feels much more Mediterranean.
 You compare the culture here to that of Greece.

-Italian men in the south are even less aprehensive about approaching women.
-Furthermore, they may find you even more interesting as this part of the country sees less tourists.
+Italian men in the south are even less apprehensive about approaching women.
+Furthermore, they may find you even more interesting as this part of the country sees fewer tourists.